-Taste and Texture Hurdles: While Soy may be one of the better tasting proteins, it’s currently the owner of one of the most damaged protein reputations (thanks largely to concerns regard its estrogen content and global conversations about GMOs).
+Taste and Texture Hurdles: While textured soy proteins may be one of the better tasting proteins, it's currently the owner of one of the most damaged protein reputations (thanks largely to concerns about its estrogen content and global conversations about GMOs).

-Despite the slightly tarnished reputation, Soy may still be an option worth considering for your plant protein blend, but be warned – adding too much Soy to your formula can cause your protein to take on a super thick (vaguely mud-like) consistency.
+Despite the slightly tarnished reputation, the textured soy protein market may still be an option worth considering for your plant protein blend.
+But, be warned - adding too much Soy to your formula can cause your protein to take on a super thick (vaguely mud-like) consistency.